junkdog/sift/README.md

     }
 }
 ```
-Input elements - classes, methods, parameters and fields - are processed in batch, line-by-line.
+Input elements (classes, methods, parameters, and fields) are processed in batches, line-by-line.
+The execution of an Instrumenter Pipeline can be visualized with the --profile option.

-A Instrumenter Pipeline can be expressed in about 100LOC.
-Some are notably shorter, e.g. [jpa][jpa]
+A typical Instrumenter Pipeline can be expressed in about 100 lines of code.
+Some pipelines,
-and [jdbi][jdbi].
-User-defined pipelines may choose to `include()` multiple existing pipelines,
+such as those for [JPA][jpa] and [JDBI][jdbi], are notably shorter.
+User-defined pipelines
-e.g. `spring-axon` and `jpa`, to better describe the underlying system while also keeping the
+can include multiple existing pipelines to better describe the underlying system while also
-resulting pipeline DSL concise.
+keeping the resulting pipeline DSL concise.

  [jpa]: instrumenters/jpa/src/main/kotlin/sift/instrumenter/jpa/JpaInstrumenter.kt#L48:L73
  [jdbi]: instrumenters/jdbi/src/main/kotlin/sift/instrumenter/jdbi/Jdbi3Instrumenter.kt#L54:L67

-The execution of an Instrumenter Pipeline can be visualized with `--profile`:

 ![sift spring-boot axon framework demo](docs/images/sift-spring-axon-profile-pipeline.png)